ansys/pyprimemesh/doc/source/user_guide/fileio.rst

 Model
 ^^^^^

-When you import a CAD Model and specify Part Creation Type as Model, PyPrime creates a single part that inherits its name from the CAD Model name.
+When you import a CAD model and specify the :class:`PartCreationType <ansys.meshing.prime.PartCreationType>` attribute as :attr:`MODEL <ansys.meshing.prime.PartCreationType.MODEL>`, a single part is created that inherits its name from the CAD model name.
-The number of zones within the Part is identical to the number of bodies within the CAD Model.
+The number of zones within the part is identical to the number of bodies within the CAD model.
+As below:

 .. figure:: ../images/creation_model.png
     :width: 200pt